-All field wiring must be in compliance with local and national codes.
+All field wiring must be in compliance with local and national codes by a qualified electrician.
 Use only copper conductors of the appropriate size.

 An electrical Control Panel is shipped loose with all Ice Flakers and should be wall-mounted near the Ice Flaker for easy access.
+Refer to supplied wiring schematic for specific reference.